Nothing in life prepares us to navigate the health care world

 Professional patient advocates dedicated to health care education for everyone

-Bob Aydt, Executive Director of Operations, First Capital Group, Inc.
+Bob Aydt, COO, First Capital Group, Inc, Maitland, FL

 Steven McGeady, Co-Founder, Intel Architecture Labs